• Skip to primary navigation

 Cooking and Culinary Uses

-Barramundi and salmon are versatile seafood options with different flavors, textures, and cooking methods.
+Barramundi and salmon are versatile seafood options with different flavors, textures, and cooking methods - see White cooking wine vs vinegar comparison for cooking to pick the best acidic or wine-based finish.

 These fish can be cooked using various techniques such as grilling, smoking, baking, or frying.